BimmerBass/CopperChess/README.md

 Due to issues with the UCI-protocol, Copper unfortunately only runs on windows at the moment.

 #### Strength
-The engine still has bugs (described below) and weaknesses, and have therefore not been tested thoroughly yet.
+The engine still has bugs[4][5][6] (described below) and weaknesses, and have therefore not been tested thoroughly yet.
 Despite of this, it easily beats Stockfish rated 2000 on lichess.org.

 #### Special thanks to